David Gulpilil: Film and television

 In 1969, Gulpilil's skill as a tribal dancer caught the attention of British filmmaker Nicolas Roeg, who had come to Maningrida scouting locations for a forthcoming film.
 Roeg promptly cast the 16-year-old unknown to play a principal role in his film Walkabout, released in 1971.
-It was internationally acclaimed, and Gulpilil's role was the first time that an Aboriginal character had been portrayed as sexually attractive.
+It was internationally acclaimed and Gulpilil's role was the first time that a male Aboriginal character had been portrayed as sexually attractive.
 Gulpilil's on-screen charisma, combined with his acting and dancing skills, was such that he became an instant national and international celebrity.

-The young man travelled internationally, mingled with prominent people, and was presented to heads of state.
-During these travels to promote the film, he met and was impressed with John Lennon, Bob Marley, Bruce Lee, Marlon Brando, and Jimi Hendrix.
+The young man travelled internationally, mingled with prominent people and was presented to heads of state.
+During these travels to promote the film, he met and was impressed with John Lennon, Bob Marley, Bruce Lee, Marlon Brando and Jimi Hendrix.
 (Note: Also related by Gulpilil in the film My Name Is Gulpilil.)
 He taught Bob Marley how to play the didgeridoo, while Marley introduced him to "ganja".

 Gulpilil appeared in many more films and television productions.
 He played a lead role in the commercially successful and critically acclaimed Storm Boy (1976).
 He "dominated" the film The Last Wave (1977) with his charismatic performance as Chris Lee, a conflicted urban tribal Aboriginal.
+He also played Neville Bill in Crocodile Dundee (1986).

 A documentary about his life, Gulpilil: One Red Blood, was aired on ABC Television in 2003.
 The title comes from a quote by Gulpilil: "We are all one blood.
 No matter where we are from, we are all one blood, the same".